ChengYueJia/zkevm-specs/specs/opcode/F0CREATE_F5CREAT2.md

    - `offset` is at the second position of the stack
    - `size` is at the third position of the stack
    - `salt` is at the forth position of the stack
+   - `address` the result, is at the new top of the stack

 ## Exceptions